 The cornerstone of the Registered Reports format is that a significant part of the manuscript will be assessed prior to data collection, with the highest quality submissions accepted in advance.
-Initial submissions will include a description of the key research question and background literature, hypotheses, experimental procedures, analysis pipeline, a statistical power analysis (or Bayesian equivalent), and pilot data (where applicable).
+Initial submissions will include a description of the key research question and background literature, hypotheses, experimental procedures, analysis pipeline, a statistical power analysis (or Bayesian equivalent), and pilot data (where applicable) and references for these sections.

 Initial submissions will be triaged by an editorial team for high scientific significance.
 Those that pass triage will then be sent for in-depth peer review (Stage 1).
 Following review, the article will then be either rejected or accepted in principle for publication.
 Following in principle acceptance (IPA), the authors will then proceed to conduct the study, adhering exactly to the peer-reviewed procedures.
-When the study is complete the authors will submit their finalised manuscript for re-review (Stage 2) and in will upload their raw data, digital study materials, and laboratory log to a publicly accessible file-sharing service.
-Pending quality checks and a sensible interpretation of the findings, the manuscript will be published regardless of the results.
+When the study is complete, the authors will submit their finalised manuscript for rereview (Stage 2).
+The paper will be sent back to the reviewers of the Stage 1 paper (if available) who will be asked to assess the paper according to the criteria in the 'Guidelines for reviewers'.
+Pending quality checks and a sensible interpretation of the findings, the manuscript will be revised and/or published regardless of the results.